Gestalt Theory : Principles of Design

 Let’s understand the concept with an example through, TP 1 radio/phono combination, 1959, designed by Dieter Rams for Braun.

-Product Design: Design Principles for Braun Radio: From the work presented by Dieter Rams, he created objects that were not only functional but also visually appealing, in addition to being functional and easy to use.
-Concerning harmony, movement, balance, rhythm, and accent, Rams saw to it that every design was optimised for the purpose it was intended but had that minimalist, modern design.
+Design Principles for Braun Radio: From the work presented by Dieter Rams, he created objects that were not only functional but also visually appealing, in addition to being functional and easy to use.
+Concerning harmony, movement, balance, rhythm, and accent, Rams saw to it that every design was optimized for the purpose it was intended but had that minimalist, modern design.
 Because he has a strong knowledge of design, he provides Braun with creative and sustainable designs.

 This looks like a perfect design; it is reliable in terms of usability and also aesthetic durability and has a timeless appeal as can be evidenced from the pictured product.